Breville Bes870xl Espresso Machine - Pros and Cons From an Owner

 - 1600 Watt Thermo coil heating system

-- Stainless steel integrated burr grinder with 1/2 lb sealed bean hopper.
-Uses frshly ground beans for each new cup.
+- Stainless steel integrated burr grinder with 1/2 lb sealed bean hopper for up to 25 shots of fresh expresso.
+Uses freshly ground beans for each new cup.

 - Grind size and grind amount selector dials - so you can choose from fine to coarse.